What are the requirements and alternatives for implementing BIMI with VMC certificates, especially regarding trademark jurisdiction and costs?

 Cost decision bands

-Use these rough annual certificate ranges before adding trademark filing, legal work, SVG preparation, and implementation time.
+Use these rough annual certificate planning ranges before adding trademark filing, legal work, SVG preparation, and implementation time.

 Self-asserted BIMI